canonical/vanilla-framework/templates/docs/patterns/contextual-menu/design-guidelines.md

 ## Overview

 A contextual menu is a floating menu.
-It can be applied to any button, link or navigation item that requires a secondary menu.
+It can be applied to any button or link that requires a secondary menu.

 ## Anatomy